babobski/CSS-selector-to-SCSS/README.md

 # CSS selector to SCSS

-This extensions allows you to convert CSS selectors or rules to SCSS.
+This extensions allows you to convert CSS selectors or rules into nested SCSS.
 It works with the clipboard values you would get from:

 ![Copy rule or selector](images/copy-selector-or-rule-in-chrome.jpg)